Side effects from radiation therapy to the pelvis

 Other than studies that looked at survivors of atomic bomb blasts, there’s little known about radiation’s effect on the children conceived by men soon after getting radiation therapy.
 Because of the uncertain risk, doctors often advise men to avoid getting a woman pregnant for some weeks after treatment, especially if the radiation is given to or near the genital area.

 With some types of radiation therapy involving the pelvis and/or sex organs, men and women may notice changes in their ability to enjoy sex or a decrease in their level of desire.

 Women: During radiation treatment to the pelvis, some women are told not to have sex.
 Some women may find sex painful.
 You most likely will be able to have sex within a few weeks after treatment ends, but check with your doctor first.
 Some types of treatment can have long-term effects, such as scar tissue that could affect the ability of the vagina to stretch during penetration.
 Again, your cancer care team can offer ways to help if this happens to you.
-You can also get more information in our booklet Sexuality for the Woman With Cancer.
+You can also get more information in Sexuality for the Woman With Cancer.

 Men: Radiation may affect the nerves that allow a man to have erections.
 If erection problems do occur, they are usually gradual, over the course of many months or years.
 Talk with your doctor about treatment options if this is a concern for you.
-You can get more information in our booklet Sexuality for the Man With Cancer.
+You can get more information in Sexuality for the Man With Cancer.